 Siblings tempt swingers in their mansion and lead them to a darkened room where they murder their victims.
 The reasoning for their killing spree?
 The siblings have a rare genetic disorder and need blood to survive.
-They drain their victims by hooking them up to a machine that drains their their blood.
+They drain their victims by hooking them up to a machine that drains their blood.

-The Black Room is a low budget film that definitely takes some time to pick up, however there’s plenty of bloodshed and a dark tone that really captivated me.
+The Black Room is a low-budget film that definitely takes some time to pick up, however, there’s plenty of bloodshed and a dark tone that really captivated me.

 This criminally underrated slasher takes place in a supermarket that is going out of business.
-But the store closing is the the least of the employee’s worries!
+But the store closing is the least of the employee’s worries!
 There just so happens to be a maniac on the loose, ready to brutally murder them all.

-Intruder is solid slasher film that’s fun and definitely needs more love.
+Intruder is a solid slasher film that’s fun and definitely needs more love.
 If you’re a fan of slashers, this one is mandatory viewing.

 Dead & Buried

 A witch is put to death in the late 1600s and swears revenge on her persecutors.
 When she returns to the present day, she begins executing the descendant of those that wronged her.
-Parts of this film are typical to the supernatural revenge genre but there are still plenty of surprises along the way, as well as entertaining death scenes.
+Parts of this film are typical of the supernatural revenge genre but there are still plenty of surprises along the way, as well as entertaining death scenes.

 Just Before Dawn